CeereMugambi/alx-system_engineerung-devops/0x00-shell_basics/README.md

-Script that displays content list of current working directory
+Script that changes working diectory to users home directory